Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ***How to break it down into digestible chunks?***

-The main problem in developing such an application is, as always, resources: to more completely define the problem, design the system, implement it, and deploy it.
+The main problem in developing such an application is, as always, resources: to more completely define the problem, to design the system, to implement it, to evaluate the implementation, and to deploy it.

-In this demo resources are very constrained.
+In this demo resources are especially constrained.

 Thus, I will break the development down into excruciatingly small chunks.